-The placement of dental implants are solutions for replacing missing teeth, bridging a gap with several missing teeth, as well as securing full dentures for a better, more comfortable fit.
+The placement of dental implants is a solution for replacing missing teeth, bridging a gap with several missing teeth, or securing full dentures for a better, more comfortable fit.

-When you have missing teeth, there are different ways to replace those teeth with dental implants!
+When you have missing teeth, there are different options for replacing those teeth with dental implants.

 The dental implants themselves are tiny titanium posts, which are inserted into the jawbone where teeth are missing.
-These metal anchors act as tooth root substitutes and are surgically placed into the jawbone.
+These metal anchors act as tooth root substitutes, and are surgically placed into the jawbone.
 The bone bonds with the titanium, creating a strong foundation for the artificial teeth.
-After healing, small posts are then attached to the dental implant, which protrude through the gums.
+After healing, small posts are then attached to the dental implants, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.
-Dental implants also help preserve facial structure and prevent bone deterioration that occurs when teeth are missing.
+Dental implants also help preserve facial structure, and prevent bone deterioration which occurs when teeth are missing.

 DENTAL IMPLANT SURGICAL PROCEDURE

 For most patients, the placement of dental implants involves two surgical procedures.
 First, dental implants are placed within your jawbone.
 For the first three to six months following surgery, the dental implants are beneath the surface of the gums, gradually bonding with the jawbone.
 You should be able to wear temporary dentures or partials, and eat a normal to soft diet during this time.